Confined Space Training Course

-This Confined Spaces Training course is centered around helping individuals understand the associated risks of working in a confined space.
+This Confined Space Course is centered around helping individuals understand the associated risks of working in confined spaces.
 From the potential hazards of working in a restricted space, to what type of injuries occur, and understanding the legal requirements.

 Around 15 people per year are killed in confined spaces within the UK alone.
 Some of these fatalities can be due to being trapped, injured or poor ventilation.
 Key legislation to help protect workers' health and safety is the Confined Spaces Regulations 1997.
 This regulation outlines what duties should be upheld by employers and self-employed persons, what emergency procedures should be in place, as well as what is defined specifically as a ‘confined space’.